christianzihlmann/christianzihlmann.github.io/_publications/2022_basegoods.md

 title: "Base Goods as Reference Points"
 collection: publications
 permalink: /publications/2022_basegoods
-excerpt: 'In an add-on market, a consumer who thinks relatively (that is, who considers the price of the add-on in relation to the price of the previous base good purchase) can potentially harm the surplus of classical consumers.'
+excerpt: '<em>In an add-on market, a consumer who thinks relatively (that is, who considers the price of the add-on in relation to the price of the previous base good purchase) can potentially harm the surplus of classical consumers.</em>'
 date: 2022-12-31
 venue: 'Work in progress.'
 # code: 'https://osf.io/hup9c/'